 Proximity to other research faculty with similar academic interests or a demonstrated interest and commitment to collaborative scholarship.

-2. Recognizing the limited amount of space, faculty should not be assigned more than one office.
+2. Recognizing the limited amount of space, faculty will not be assigned more than one office.
 In instances where faculty are jointly appointed and provide services in more than one department or unit, the faculty member, in conjunction with the various units and colleges, is expected to be assigned a primary office.
 Departments or units that are not providing the primary office may provide suitable workspace for the faculty member.
 This would typically consist of an office or workspace to be shared with part time, emeriti, or other similarly situated faculty.

 3. Emeriti, adjunct, and visiting faculty may, depending on their contribution to the unit, college, or university, be assigned to research office space as determined by the appropriate University administrator or designee.
 In most instances, again recognizing the limitation of research space and within the context of the above criteria, productive emeriti faculty would be required to share office space with other similarly situated faculty.
 Emerit, adjunct and visiting faculty will not be assigned designated research space, rather, they may share within currently designated space at the discretion of the Dean or their designee.